embarktrucks/vcan_gateway_router/README.md

 - Download [pcanrouter_devpack](https://www.peak-system.com/quick/DLP-DevPack) from PEAK for flashing tool, compiler, and examples
   - Also install "PEAK Flash" if you don't already have it [here](https://www.peak-system.com/fileadmin/media/files/PEAK-Flash.zip)
   - To install the compiler run/install both applications in the `Compiler` folder
+- Ask Platform team for the harness made to flash the PEAK Router.
+You'll need to have 8-30VDC powered at CAN1 of the PEAK Router.
+This harness isn't difficult to make, but is already available.

 # Behavior
 All except blacklisted messages from CAN1 are forwarded to CAN2.
 All messages from CAN2 are forwarded to CAN1.